Home / COLL CHAL

 Administrative / Biographical history

-The Chalcots Estate is the last remaining property which the College still owns of the former possessions of the Hospital of St James - founded before 1100 for "14 maidens that were leprous”.
+The Chalcots Estate was the last remaining property which the College kept of the former possessions of the Hospital of St James - founded before 1100 for "14 maidens that were leprous”.
 That Hospital, along with its properties, was given in 1448 to Eton by Henry VI; The Hospital itself however, and the one hundred and eighty-five acres round it were acquired by Henry VIII from the College in 1532 - and on it was built St James’ Palace; The one hundred and eighty five acres were situated mainly to the North and side of Piccadilly, but the Hospital had possessions elsewhere which Eton was allowed to keep.
 In Central London it had amongst other things, the “Ball in Holborn", the "White Bear in Cheapside" and the "Boar’s Head Yard" - all these were sold between 1869 and 1875.
 And, finally, there were two farms in Hampstead – Wylde’s and Chalcots.

 In 1842, by Act of Parliament, the College exchanged part of Chalcots, namely fifty-four acres now comprising Primrose Hill Park for land and houses at Eton, including Cock Close and the Christopher Inn.
 At other times various portions of Chalcots were sold to Railway Companies.